MitjaBezensek/SharpBucket/Readme.md

 // authenticate with OAuth keys sharpBucket.OAuth2LeggedAuthentication(consumerKey, consumerSecretKey);
 ```
-**The three legged** one requires an additional step for getting the pin / verifier from the BitBucket.
-If you dont supply a callback url (or use "oob") you will get a BitBucket's url that will promt your user to allow access for your application and supply you with the pin / verifier.
+**The three legged** one requires an additional step for getting the pin / verifier from the Bitbucket.
+If you dont supply a callback url (or use "oob") you will get a Bitbucket's url that will promt your user to allow access for your application and supply you with the pin / verifier.
 Here is a simple example of how you could manually copy paste the pin from the browser:
 ```CSharp
 var authenticator = sharpBucket.OAuth3LeggedAuthentication(consumerKey, consumerSecretKey, "oob");
 var uri = authenticator.StartAuthentication();